-- To develop effective, fulfilling and healthy relationships and learn to respect the differences between people. - To gain responsibility, initiative and understanding of rules and the law. - To take responsibility for themselves and their environment. - To learn about their own and other peoples' feelings and become aware of the views, needs and rights, of younger children and older people. - To consider themselves as members of a class and community, and learn social skills, such as how to negotiate, share, take turns, play, help others, resolve simple arguments and resist bullying. - To recognise their own worth, work well with others and become increasingly responsible for their own learning and behaviour. - To give pupils a broad general knowledge of public institutions and services that they may encounter at their age. - To encourage pupils to appreciate racial and cultural diversity and to avoid and resist racism. - To learn about themselves as developing individuals and as members of their communities, building on their own experiences and on the early learning goals for personal development.
-To develop pupil's self-esteem, self confidence, independence, knowledge and responsibility. - To enable all children to become independent learners through self awareness and self discipline, enabling them to reach their full potential. - To teach pupils to recognise their personal worth and the importance of all individuals, whatever their background and regardless of academic or physical ability. - To give pupils the opportunities to reflect on spiritual, moral, social and cultural issues.
+- To develop effective, fulfilling and healthy relationships and learn to respect the differences between people. - To gain responsibility, initiative and understanding of rules and the law. - To take responsibility for themselves and their environment. - To learn about their own and other peoples' feelings and become aware of the views, needs and rights, of younger children and older people. - To consider themselves as members of a class and community, and learn social skills, such as how to negotiate, share, take turns, play, help others, resolve simple arguments, resist bullying and work with others cooperatively to form relationships. - To recognise and value their own worth, have a sense of purpose, work well with others and become increasingly responsible for their own learning and behaviour. - To give pupils a broad general knowledge of public institutions and services that they may encounter at their age. - To encourage pupils to appreciate racial and cultural diversity and to avoid and resist racism. - To learn about themselves as developing individuals and as members of their communities, building on their own experiences and on the early learning goals for personal development.
+To develop pupil's self-esteem, self confidence, independence, knowledge and responsibility. - To equip pupils with the skills for thoughtful decision-making and the confidence to thrive beyond Reddiford School. - To enable all children to become independent learners through self awareness and self discipline, enabling them to reach their full potential.

-- To give pupils strategies for keeping themselves safe and to develop a mentally healthy and physically healthy lifestyle. - To help pupils to cope with physical and emotional change. - To enable pupils to understand the meaning of healthy relationships. - To develop the skills of relating to other people. - To give pupils the opportunities to learn about keeping safe and who to ask for help if their safety is threatened. - To give children the ability to recognise and manage risks and decide how to behave responsibly. - To develop judgement skills on what level of physical contact is acceptable or unacceptable - To understand what pressure from others threatens their safety and wellbeing. - To give pupils the knowledge and confidence to put into practice the First Aid skills they have been learning.
+- To teach pupils to recognise their personal worth and the importance of all individuals, whatever their background and regardless of academic or physical ability. - To give pupils the opportunities to reflect on spiritual, moral, social and cultural issues. - To give pupils strategies for keeping themselves safe and to develop a mentally healthy and physically healthy lifestyle. - To help pupils to cope with physical and emotional change. - To enable pupils to understand the meaning of healthy relationships. - To develop the skills of relating to other people. - To give pupils the opportunities to learn about keeping safe and who to ask for help if their safety is threatened. - To give children the ability to recognise and manage risks and decide how to behave responsibly both in and outside of school. - To develop judgement skills on what level of physical contact is acceptable or unacceptable - To understand what pressure from others threatens their safety and wellbeing. - To give pupils the knowledge and confidence to put into practice the First Aid skills they have been learning. - Foster essential life skills highlighted by the World Economic Forum, including critical thinking, creativity, and emotional intelligence.
+Through collaborative activities, pupils develop problem-solving, decision-making, and negotiation skills, enhancing their ability to work with others.
+Lessons encourage adaptability and resilience, preparing children to navigate an evolving world with confidence and empathy.